This is the multi-page printable view of this section. Click here to print.

 Threat reviews will also follow up on any actions performed by a client after a Security Incident was reported.
 This will help to confirm that the client was able to take suitable actions based on the threat identified.
 Depending on the client’s security posture and risk profile, the client may either take mitigation actions that remove the threat or decide to accept risk.
 Clients should provide feedback on the reported Security Incident and the actions taken as it enables the 24/7 MDR service to verify if the threat was removed or if still present after any actions.
 During Threat Review meetings we will work through these actions with the client so that the client handling time for any subsequent Security Incident will decrease, reducing risk exposure time.

-If a client has any general questions or requests related to the MDR service and/or how to detect and respond to threats not related to a reported Security Incident, a request can be raised via the Samurai MDR application, and be handled by the Threat Review team.
+If a client has any general questions or requests related to the MDR service and/or how to detect and respond to threats not related to a reported Security Incident, a ticket can be raised via the Samurai MDR portal, and be handled by the Threat Review team.

 4 - Onboarding Managed Detection and Response (MDR)